Crowdfunding since 2010

 What is this project all about?

 From June 2 to 7, 2015, the Japanese Film Festival Nippon Connection in Frankfurt am Main will celebrate its 15th anniversary.
 The biggest festival for Japanese film worldwide is still organized by volunteer members of the Nippon Connection non-profit association.
 The festival centers are located at Künstlerhaus Mousonturm and at Theater Willy Praml in der Naxoshalle.
-Further locations include the cinema at the German Film Museum, the Mal Seh'n Cinema and the GDA Wohnstift am Zoo.
-For our anniversary, we plan to show once more over 100 of the latest Japanese short and feature films as well as to present around 40 other cultural events.
+Further locations include the cinema at the German Film Museum, the Mal Seh'n Cinema and Show more

 What is the project goal and who is the project for?